 Unsustainable production and consumption of plastic has been supported by exporting waste to countries with lower energy and labour costs, with devastating impacts on ecosystems, workers, and communities around the world.
-Illegal exports and dumpsites are now widespread, curbing environmental health, social wellbeing economic development.
-Hundreds of thousands of lives are cut short though appalling sickness caused by informal burning, and exploitative working conditions and even child labour are now all too familiar.
+Illegal exports and dumpsites are now widespread, curbing environmental health, social wellbeing, and economic development.
+Thousands of lives are cut short though appalling sickness caused by informal burning, with exploitative working conditions and even child labour now all too familiar.

 The aim of our campaign on the plastic waste trade is simple – to severely restrict and phase down the international trade in scrap plastic, ensuring that it is consistently managed in an environmentally and socially responsible manner.
 To enact this vision, we continue to advocate for tighter controls on the global trade in plastic waste at the Basel Convention.
 At the regional level, we are advocating for revisions to the European Union’s Waste Shipment Regulation that would ban plastic-waste exports to non-EU countries and introduce stringent measures for intra-EU trade.